wikimatze/wikimatze.de/_posts/2012-09-27-getting-started-with-rspec-puppet.md

 It's green and running - perfect.

-## Testing the creation of a package with a type
+## Testing the creation of a package with an attribute

 Since we are now sure, that the `package` manifests is integrated, it's time to write a test, that we have the `git-core` package in our package manifests.
 Let's write `spec/classes/install_spec.rb`: